pagkly/Zed/Investopedia3/Widely Held Fixed Investment Trust (WHFIT) Definition.md

 Widely Held Fixed Investment Trust (WHFIT) Definition
 ## What Is a Widely Held Fixed Investment Trust (WHFIT)?

-A widely held fixed investment trust (WHFIT) is a type of [unit investment trust](https://www.investopedia.com/terms/u/uit.asp) (UIT) with at least one interest held by a [third party](https://www.investopedia.com/terms/t/third-party.asp).
+A widely held fixed investment trust (WHFIT) is a type of [[unit investment trust]](https://www.investopedia.com/terms/u/uit.asp) (UIT) with at least one interest held by a [[third party]](https://www.investopedia.com/terms/t/third-party.asp).
 Investors who purchase shares of the trust receive any regular payments of interest or dividends earned on the equities or bonds held in trust.

 ### Key Takeaways